Saving for college is easier than ever

 Section 529 plans offered: Are Not FDIC Insured; May Lose Value; Are Not Bank Guaranteed.
 Favorable state tax treatment may be limited to investments made in a §529 college savings plan offered by the customer’s home state.
 Customers should consult their tax adviser before investing.

 Before investing in a §529 plan, consider its investment objectives, risks, charges and expenses carefully.
-The official statement, which contains this and other information about the §529 plan, can be obtained by contacting Legend Equities Corporation.
+The official statement, which contains this and other information about the §529 plan, can be obtained by contacting Lincoln Investment.
 Please read the official statement carefully before you invest or send money.